DOGS WITH SPECIAL FACES

 To be clear, brachycephalic syndrome can be progressive if it is not corrected at an early stage.
 Severely affected dogs can actually experience collapse of the larynx and require a permanent tracheostomy (a hole in the throat for breathing).

-First, recognize the prominence of the eyes on these dogs.
+RISK OF PROPTOSIS - Recognize the prominence of the eyes on these dogs.
 The boney eye sockets are very shallow.
 This means that any blow to the back of the head, even a fairly minor one, can cause an eye to pop from its socket and require surgical replacement.
 This can happen also with too much pulling against the leash if the pet is wearing a collar.
 You may wish to consider a harness for your pet.
 Traumatic proptosis is frequently blinding to the eye.

 Eyelid problems are common in these breeds.
 Look for persistent wetness around the eyes.
 In some dogs, the shape of the eyelids prevents normal tear drainage and there is an overflow.
 This problem cannot be corrected surgically and is not uncomfortable for the pet; however, there is a more serious condition which looks similar.
 This second condition involves the rolling inward of the eyelids such that the lashes rub on the eye.
 Surgery may be needed to correct this problem.